Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-troubleshooting.md

 2. Continue with the stack creation and discover which error the stack failed on
 3. Delete the stack in AWS CloudFormation manually to restart the deployment process

+## The specified key does not exist.
+(Service: Amazon S3; Status Code: 404; Error Code: NoSuchKey

+This is a bug in AWS Cloudformation that Amazon is working to address.
+Unfortunately, you'll have to delete and re-create the stack.

 ## "ExternalZoneSSLCertLocalIfEast" error or timeout

 You have an issue with SSL certificate verification.